| | | | | | |

 Instructions

-1. In a large pot over medium heat, cook bacon pieces until crispy.
-Transfer to a plate/pan lined with a paper towel and drain half the fat.
+1. In a 3-½-quart enameled cast-iron casserole pan over medium heat, cook bacon pieces until crispy.
+Transfer them to a plate or pan lined with a paper towel.
+Keep half of the fat.

-1. Add garlic to the pot and let cook until fragrant (About 1 minute)
+2. Add back the cooked bacon pieces and the chopped garlic to the 3-½-quart enameled cast-iron casserole pan and let “cook” until fragrant (About 1 minute)

-1. Add the stock and rigatoni. ***If you’re using fresh, uncooked Asparagus add it now!****
+3. Add the chicken bone broth, a pinch of sea salt, and rigatoni. ***If you’re using fresh, uncooked Asparagus, add it now!****

-1. Bring to a simmer, cover, and cook until al dente, stirring every so often to help prevent sticking. *There should be a little broth left in the pot.*
+4. Bring to a simmer, cover, and cook until al dente, stirring occasionally to help prevent sticking. *There should be a little broth left in the 3-½-quart enameled cast-iron casserole pan*

-1. Add the cream cheese in chunks and stir until melted and covering the pasta.
+5. Add the cream cheese in chunks and stir until melted, covering the pasta. ***If you’re using frozen asparagus, add it now!****

-1. Add in heavy cream, season with salt and pepper, then stir until creamy (if it seems dry you can add the milk, a couple of tablespoons at a time).
+6. Add in heavy cream, season with sea salt (if needed), and ground black pepper, then stir until creamy (if it seems a bit dry, you can add a couple of tablespoons of 2% milk at a time).
+Remove from heat.

 Notes